srs-saros/backend/README.md

 ## Docker

 To effectively develop you'll need to start and use the PostgreSQL database.
-For that we use Docker as container manager along with Docker Compose to parametrize it (this is a work in progress).
+For that we use Docker as container manager along with Docker Compose to parametrize it.
 You'll need to have:

 - Docker version 20.10.7 at least
 - Docker Compose 1.29.2 at least